citp/privacy-policy-historical/b/bi/bid/bidnapper.com.md

-> *The following text is extracted and transformed from the bidnapper.com privacy policy that was archived on 2014-06-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140619050532id_/https%3A//www.bidnapper.com/privacy.php3) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bidnapper.com privacy policy that was archived on 2014-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141221063553id_/https%3A//www.bidnapper.com/privacy.php3) for the most accurate reproduction.*

-# Bidnapper : eBay Auction Sniper Will Snipe Online Auctions.
-Sniping wins more, free trial.
+# Free eBay Auction Sniper.

 Our policy is to gather and retain as little information on you as possible.